-There are other causes of fluid accumulation or edema in the legs.
+There are other causes of fluid accumulation or edema in the legs of horses.
 Again, we have to remember that we are dealing with the cardiovascular system and fluid which abides by certain physiological laws of nature.
 First, if the heart is not functioning correctly or there is overall poor circulation within that horse, fluid will likely accumulate as a result.
-Second, fluid is retained within blood vessels based on oncotic pressure, which is dicated by certain proteins including one in particular called albumin.
+Second, fluid is retained within blood vessels based on oncotic pressure, which is dictated by certain proteins including one in particular called albumin.
 Albumin generally holds fluid within the blood vessels and when albumin levels drop, for whatever reason, fluid generally will leak out of the vessels into the surrounding tissue.
 Albumin is a protein made by the liver from protein taken in from the diet.
 In cases of liver problems, severe infection, endotoxemia, low protein diets and starvation, it is not uncommon to find swollen legs.
 However, in cases of low albumin, we will also generally see fluid accumulation on the underside of the belly and sheath region in geldings.

 Pressure wraps also assist the problem in two ways.
 First, they help to force fluid in the soft tissue space back into the lymphatics and general circulation.
 Second, through their pressure, they also help to minimize fluid loss from the lymphatics and blood vessels.
 Caution should be noted in cases of impaired circulation however, as with too tight of a wrap or too prolonged use, one could actually impair or cut off circulation to the lower leg and digit.
 In most cases, pressure wraps are applied for 10-12 hours at a time, then off for 10-12 hours.

 Water therapy is also helpful in many of these cases.
 In cases of infection and/or inflammation, cold hose water therapy is general very helpful at reducing some of the heat from the leg and pushing fluid back into the circulation.
 In cases of plain lymphedema, warm water therapy is more effective in my experience as often these cases are due to poor overall circulation and the added warmth appears to help improve or enhance circulation.
-This is analagous to cold hands in the winter time, which are often then pale in color.
+This is analogous to cold hands in the winter time, which are often then pale in color.
 The cold temperatures actually make a weak circulation even weaker, disrupting and impairing blood flow, but if we add heat through gloves or otherwise, circulation is then enhanced, tissues warm up and color gets better.

 In cases of inflammation and infection, often oral or injectable anti-inflammatory medications are also used along with appropriate antibiotics.

-I believe that cases of uncomplicated lymphedema are usually the result of overall poor circulation.
+I believe that cases of uncomplicated lymphedema or stocking up are usually the result of overall poor circulation.
 It is important in these cases to rule out liver problems via blood work and to evaluate the heart and blood pressure if possible.
 It is not uncommon to have older patients develop lymphedema as often with age, circulation and heart function becomes impaired on certain levels, impacting fluid circulation.
 I do think that in these cases, if there are no other health problems, they benefit from nightly standing wraps if stalled but ideally respond best to constant turnout where movement is encouraged.

 In our cases of lymphangitis and cellulitus, we will often combine our Cur-OST EQ Plus or EQ Total Support with the EQ Immune & Repair formula, running the combination for 90 days.
 Through this combined approach, we are able to help balance the inflammatory response and enhance the immune response, aiding potentially with clearing of the infection.
 It is not uncommon in these cases to have an unresolved infection persist for months to years with a likewise swollen leg and impaired fluid circulation.
 Even in these chronic cases, I have found the combined regimen of Cur-OST formulas has made a huge difference, especially when combined with topical sweat therapies.